zenoss/zenoss-prodbin/Products/ZenModel/ZenPackTemplate/README.txt

 needed.
 Note that this example control script does expect to launch the real daemon code which should be located at ../DAEMON_NAME.py.

+In addition a ControlCenter service will be created for each file in this subdirectory.
+This behavior can be overridden by placing alternate service definitions in the service_definition subdirectory.

 #### datasources/
 Any new datasource types you want to add must be added as classes into the datasources/ subdirectory.
 When Zenoss is building the list of available